 (c) which is defined by approved screens or baffles having absorbing or diffusing reflecting surfaces.

-[Regulation 52 amended in Gazette 10 Oct 1986 p.
+[Regulation 52 amended: Gazette 10 Oct 1986 p.
 3845; 15 Oct 1996 p.
 5449.]

 53. Lasers to be in compliance with laser safety standard

 A person who manufactures, sells, uses or is in possession of a laser shall comply with the laser safety standard to the extent that the standard can be applied to the person in the circumstances.